rrovetto/Astro-Terminologies-Catalog/README.md

 ## How you an help
 - Financial support by donating [here](https://tinyurl.com/donateViaPayPalrr) or [here](https://tinyurl.com/yyoo6z96)
 - Offer formal support or employment opportunity to the developer.
+- You may send suggestions to add to the catalog.

 ## Copyright
 © 2016-2023, Robert John Rovetto.
 All right reserved.